miguelperezenciso/NGScrashcourse/README.md

 ### EXERCISE 2:
 Install these softwares in the **bin** directory.
 Note: IGV can be run via [web](https://igv.org/app/).
 We will not use bedtools here.

-# TAKE HOME MESSAGES
-- NGS data are massive yet noisy.
-Quality check and filtering is a must in every step.
-Visualizing bam tools can be useful.
-- Experimental design is relevant.
-Is NGS really what you need?
-- Numerous pipelines and software are available, specific to each application (Variant detection, RNAseq, metagenomics, …).
-- Analyses are full of subleties, do the analysis yourself.
-- Allow enough computer power, cloud services are good options.

-# PIPELINE

 ### Folder scheme
 I suggest to have separate folders to organize the different analysis steps, but this is very personal.
 In the exercise, we have a folder **[assembly](https://github.com/miguelperezenciso/NGScrashcourse/tree/master/assembly)** with the assembly and all required indices, a folder **[reads](https://github.com/miguelperezenciso/NGScrashcourse/tree/master/reads)** with all sequence data, bam files are stored in **bamfiles** directoy and vcf files in **varfiles**.
 Optionally, a **bin** folder contains executables.
 Alternatively, you can have links to these tools in your main path.